 WRITTEN EXAMINATION EXAM: WEIGHT 100%

-Candidates deemed qualified and admitted to the examination process will be administered a written multiple-choice test designed to measure knowledge, skills and/or abilities in job-related areas which may include but not be limited to: Knowledge of biology (e.g., botany, fisheries, wildlife, ecology, taxonomy, toxicology, or microbiology); biological methods, regulations and procedures, quality assurance/quality control (QA/QC) procedures and requirements; Ability to participate in field sampling activities ; operate field sampling equipment; work independently; collect, synthesize, and analyze data; prepare written reports, keep accurate and detailed records of field and analytical activities; communicate scientific and technical information through graphs, charts, maps, data entries, memos and reports; work collaboratively and effectively with diverse and multi-disciplinary teams; resolve differences effectively; communicate effectively with diverse stakeholders including the public and regulatory agency staff.
+Candidates deemed qualified will be invited to participate in the online multiple-choice test.
+Candidates will be sent a web link via email that will allow them to take the online 2483 Biologist Exam that is designed to measure knowledge, skills and/or abilities in job-related areas which may include but not be limited to: Knowledge of biology (e.g., botany, fisheries, wildlife, ecology, taxonomy, toxicology, or microbiology); biological methods, regulations and procedures, quality assurance/quality control (QA/QC) procedures and requirements; Ability to participate in field sampling activities ; operate field sampling equipment; work independently; collect, synthesize, and analyze data; prepare written reports, keep accurate and detailed records of field and analytical activities; communicate scientific and technical information through graphs, charts, maps, data entries, memos and reports; work collaboratively and effectively with diverse and multi-disciplinary teams; resolve differences effectively; communicate effectively with diverse stakeholders including the public and regulatory agency staff.

 This is a standardized examination and, therefore, test questions and answers are not available for public inspection or review.